Pusan Perimeter offensive: Planning

-The Eighth Army published its attack plan on 6 September, and the next day it was sent to Tokyo for approval.
-Eighth Army revised the plan on 11 September, and on the 16th made it an operations directive.
-It set the hour for attack by UN and Republic of Korea Army (ROK) forces in the Perimeter at 09:00, 16 September, one day after the Inchon landing.
-The U.S. Eighth and the ROK armies were to attack "from present bridgehead with main effort directed along the Taegu-Kumch'on-Taejon-Suwon axis," to destroy the KPA forces "on line of advance," and to effect a "junction with X Corps."
-The operations directive required the newly formed US I Corps in the center of the Perimeter line to strive for the main breakthrough.
-The following reasons dictated this concept: (1) the distance to the link-up area with X Corps was shorter than that from elsewhere around the Perimeter, (2) the road net was better and had easier grades, (3) the road net offered the armor better opportunity to exploit a breakthrough, and (4) supply to advancing columns would be easier.
-The plan called for the US 5th Regimental Combat Team and the 1st Cavalry Division to seize a bridgehead over the Naktong River near Waegwan.
-The US 24th Infantry Division would then cross the river and drive on Kumch'on-Taejon, followed by the 1st Cavalry Division which would patrol its rear and lines of communications.
-While this breakthrough attempt was in progress, the 25th and 2nd Infantry Divisions in the south on the army left flank and the ROK II and I Corps on the east and right flank were to attack and fix the KPA troops in their zones and to exploit any local breakthrough.
-The ROK 17th Regiment was to move to Pusan for water movement to Inchon to join X Corps.
+The Eighth Army, commanded by General Walton Walker, planning was underway by 6 September, becoming an operational directive on the 16th.
+The attack was set for 09:00 on 16 September, one day after the Inchon landing.
+The U.S. Eighth and the ROK armies would attack along the Taegu-Kumch'on-Taejon-Suwon axis, destroy KPA forces encountered, and link up with X Corps.
+The new US I Corps in the center of the Perimeter line was tasked with making the main breakthrough; its distance to X Corps was the shortest, and the road network available to it were better with easier grades which would benefit mechanized warfare.
+US 5th Regimental Combat Team and the 1st Cavalry Division would seize a bridgehead over the Naktong River near Waegwan, allowing the US 24th Infantry Division to cross and drive on Kumch'on-Taejon.
+1st Cavalry Division would secure the rear and the line of communication.
+At the same time, US 25th and 2nd Infantry Divisions, in the south on the army left flank, and the ROK II and I Corps, on the east and right flank, would attack to fix the KPA forces opposite them in place and exploit local breakthroughs.
+The ROK 17th Regiment would be sealifted from Pusan to Inchon to join X Corps.

-Supplementing the 5th Regimental Combat Team's mission of establishing a bridgehead across the Naktong, the US 2nd and 24th Divisions were to strive for crossings of the river below Waegwan and the ROK 1st Infantry Division above it.
-Execution of this plan was certain to run into difficulties because the engineer troops and bridging equipment available to General Walker were not adequate for several quick crossings.
-Eighth Army had equipment for only two pontoon treadway bridges across the Naktong.
-To help replace the Marine Air squadrons taken from the Eighth Army front for the Inchon operation, Fifth Air Force commander General Stratemeyer obtained the transfer from the 20th Air Force on Okinawa to Itazuke Air Base, Japan, of the 51st Fighter-Interceptor Wing and the 16th and 25th Fighter-Interceptor Squadrons.
+To support seizing the bridgehead at Waegwan, the US 2nd and 24th Divisions would cross the Naktong below Waegwan and the ROK 1st Infantry Division above it.
+Difficulties were expected because there was insufficient engineers and bridging equipment for several quick crossings; Eighth Army had equipment for only two pontoon treadway bridges across the Naktong.
+Fifth Air Force, commanded by commander General Stratemeyer, received transfers from the 20th Air Force on Okinawa to compensate for the Marine air squadrons diverted to the Inchon operation.
+The reinforcements were the 51st Fighter-Interceptor Wing and the 16th and 25th Fighter-Interceptor Squadrons and based at Itazuke Air Base, Japan.